Go to content

 The fourth semester is devoted to the Master Thesis.
 Each student will carry out an independent project for the master thesis work at one of the three institutions or with a collaborating partner (primarily industrial partners).
 The master thesis project will make use of the knowledge, skills and competences obtained from the taught semesters.

-The teaching programme is supplemented by two off-campus school weeks: Winter School in Norway and the Summer School in Hungary, an exceptional opportunity for current and graduated students to meet and getting to know each other’s work and also to build their social network for their professional life.
+The teaching programme is supplemented by two on-campus school weeks: Winter School in Norway and the Summer School in Hungary, an exceptional opportunity for current and graduated students to meet and getting to know each other’s work and also to build their social network for their professional life.
 Presentations of “state of the art” by academic and industrial experts in Smart Systems Integration will be given, in addition to workshops with industry (incl.
 EPoSS and NCE-MNT, as well as other industrial partners).
 The schools also provide think-out-of-the-box sessions where the students present their design ideas to business innovators who will help them improve their concepts.
 The SSIs Programme is supported by industry, giving the students opportunities to gain industrial experience and commercial awareness, and to apply the multidisciplinary knowledge acquired during the semesters.
 After the second semester the students may take the opportunity to take industrial, international or research internships.

 What will I learn during the semesters?